nirmitham0-cyber/Resume-Screening-Agent/README.md

 ```bash
 streamlit run app.py
 ```
-By default the app uses the 10 bundled sample resumes.
-You can switch to uploading your own resumes (max 10) from the UI.
+By default the app uses the 10+ bundled sample resumes.
+You can switch to uploading your own (10+) resumes (max=20) from the UI.

 ## Project Structure
 ```